-Linear Biharmonic Model.-The analysis of a shear driven cavity model satisfies three objectives: to determine the number of nodes/elements necessary for accurate cavity results and to determine the effects of a symmetric versus non symmetric flow for a symmetric determine the effects of a symmetric versus non The problem is defined as follows.
+Linear Biharmonic Model.-The analysis of a shear driven cavity model satisfies three objectives: to determine the number of nodes/elements necessary for accurate cavity results and to determine the effects of a symmetric versus non symmetric flow f discretization.
+The problem is defined as follows.
 A homogeneous water filled cavity is set into motion by the application of a known shear stress.
 The problem is linearized by considering the R = 0 case.
-Eq 6 reduces to $\nabla^4 \psi = 0$ The boundary conditions applied to the surface z = 0 are w = 0, and $\eta_o (\partial u/\partial z)$ $= \tau_x/\rho_o$, in which τ_x is a known shear stress.
+Eq.
+6 reduces to $\nabla^4 \psi = 0$.
+The boundary conditions applied to the surface z = 0 are w = 0, and $\eta{in} (\partial u/\partial z)$ $= \tau_x/\rho_0$, in which τ_y is a known shear stress.
 On the walls and bottom the no-slip condition holds and no flow is allowed through the boundary.

-In his work Olson suggests that for a 1×1 cavity 72 elements or six ona side is satisfactory.
+In his work Olson suggests that for a 1×1 cavity 72 elements or six on a side is satisfactory.
 Figs. 4 and 5 then compare the results from a 6×6 box [Fig. 3(a)] to a 10 \times 10 box [Fig. 3(b)] and the finite difference results of Rotem and Ratkowsky (30).
 The streamfunction profiles compare favorably with the published results everywhere but the vortex center.
 The fullness of the Ratkowsky and Rotem results is not matched by the 6×6 cavity and the 10 \times 10 cavity due perhaps to the nonconformity adds little refinement.
 Because mesh refinement failed to improve results substantially the coarser mesh is considered sufficient.
 By lowering the number of elements from 100 to 72 the system of equations is reduced from 363 to 147, a significant difference.